HarrisonWAffel/interPlot/README.md

 Future Goals
 ---

 +  Region specific scans
 + Server functionality to allow for continuous mapping
-+ A more sustainable API solution which scales more readily
++ - [x] A more sustainable API solution which scales more readily
-+ A web client to act as the server interface
++ - [x] A web client to act as the server interface
 + Document the API calls more heavily.